-The Ithaca Green New Deal is a city council resolution that was adopted unanimously by the City of Ithaca Common Council on June 5, 2019.
+The Ithaca Green New Deal (IGND) is a city council resolution that was adopted unanimously by the City of Ithaca Common Council on June 5, 2019.
 The resolution was adopted to ensure the long-term sustainability and economic prosperity of the city and its residents.

 Achieve carbon-neutrality community-wide by 2030.

 Meet the electricity needs of City government operations with 100% renewable electricity by 2025.

 Reduce emissions from City vehicle fleet by 50% by 2025.

 Ensure benefits are shared among all local communities to reduce historical social and economic inequities.

 Create an action plan in 2020 to achieve these goals, and update regularly.

 Annually report progress towards goals.

 Adopt a Green Building Code for new buildings in 2019.